Asallas/Calculus-Calculators/README.md

 - Logarithms
 - Exponential
 - Absolute value

-Stil needs to be updated to support simplification and eventually integration
+Still needs to be updated to support simplification and eventually integration